HomeLatest NewsTelecomElectronic goods’ exports recover from Covid-19 slumber, jump to all time high at Rs 8,806 cr in Dec

 According to commerce ministry data, besides smartphones, exports of electronics goods including computers/laptops, electric inverters, transformers, battery chargers, scanners, printers, speakers, TVs, base stations and microprocessors have also gone up.

-The National Policy on Electronics 2019 envisages the total production of electronics in India to the tune of $400 billion by 2025.
+The National on Electronics 2019 envisages the total production of electronics in India to the tune of $400 billion by 2025.
 Close to $190 billion, or 48% of this is expected to come from mobile phones as per official figures.

-As per estimates, 13% of this target production can be achieved from laptops, or PCs and another 22% from industrial electronics.
+As per estimates, 13% of this target production can be achieved from laptops, tablets or PCs and another 22% from industrial electronics.
 The mobile handset production is already catching up to targeted levels with production in FY21 estimated to be Rs 2.14 lakh crore the laptops and PC segment is yet to catch up to the new order.

 The government data shows that among all electronics goods, laptops/tablets/PCs are among the largest category of imported products valued at close to Rs 30,000 crore while exports remained as low as Rs 122 crore during the calendar year 2020.